indieopensource/paid-license/terms.md

 ## Refund Prepaid Fees for Removed Functionality

-If _Developer_ changes or removes functionality from the _Latest Version of the Software_ that was part of the functionality of the prior _Latest Version of the Software_, substantially reducing how useful the _Software_ is to _Customer_, and _Customer_ ends this agreement within three calendar months of the change, citing the change, _Developer_ agrees to refund any _Prepaid Fees_.
+If _Developer_ changes or removes functionality from the _Latest Version of the Software_ that was part of the functionality of the last _Latest Version of the Software_, substantially reducing how useful the _Software_ is to _Customer_, and _Customer_ ends this agreement within three calendar months of the change, citing the change, _Developer_ agrees to refund any _Prepaid Fees_.

 ## Keep Malicious Code Out of the Software